 Goal 2: Implement strategies to increase access and student success by 1-5% per year with an equity-minded focus on underrepresented and disproportionately impacted students.

 1. What our department has achieved

-- a.
-The division was awarded the I3 grant to create growth opportunities, empower learners, boost enrollments for people of color, foster innovative thinking, and support entrepreneurial ventures. - b.
-The division has also participated in various professional development opportunities to enhance and strengthen equity and diverse needs for students.
+a.
+The division was awarded the I3 grant to create growth opportunities, empower learners, boost enrollments for people of color, foster innovative thinking, and support entrepreneurial ventures.